11ty/11ty-website/src/docs/services/screenshots.md

 If the screenshots aren’t updating at a high enough frequency you can pass in your own cache busting key using an underscore prefix `_` after your URL.

-This can be any arbitrary string tied to your unique build, here’s an example that uses today’s date:
+This can be any arbitrary string tied to your unique build, here’s some examples that use today’s date:

 ```
 /:url/_20210802/